Email Processing in Lua

 modifier.change_header_field("Subject", "New value")

--- Schedule repacking messages to an archive with a password
+-- Schedule repacking messages to a password-protected archive

 modifier.repack()